Folia-Inquisitors/BloCommands/README.md

 ## Description

-Simple executable command plugin.
+This plugin allows buttons and pressure plates to execute commands.
 It is highly optimized and heavily tested.
 Feel free to constribute.

 ## Commands
 ```